sfermigier/presentations/2025-roadmap-alliance/presentation.md

     Create a one-stop-shop portal to connect European Open Source projects with grants, venture capital, and other funding opportunities.
 3.  **Establish European Open Source Accelerators** Launch dedicated incubators to help promising projects scale up and compete globally.
+4.  **Support Public-Private Partnerships to Drive Innovation** To pool resources and expertise for high-impact projects.

 ---